TL;DR

 AI call flow: answer, understand, book, confirm.
 All in under 90 seconds

-The key detail: 91% of callers couldn't tell they were talking to AI.
-The voice agent uses natural speech patterns, appropriate pauses, and handles interruptions gracefully.
-It sounds like a well-trained receptionist, because that's exactly what it's modeled after.
+The thing that surprises people most: 91% of callers couldn't tell they were talking to AI.
+The voice agent uses natural speech patterns, handles interruptions, and doesn't speak in robotic bursts.
+It sounds like a well-trained receptionist, because that's exactly what it was built to replicate.

 "We thought patients would hate talking to a robot.
 They didn't even notice.
 Our Google reviews actually went up because people were impressed we 'answered so fast.'"